We can change the world while we also change ourselves...through a continuing education and advocacy of the arts, humanities and globetrotting.

 All of our media content in the WanderSight elearning is produced by us during our globetrotting.
 And oh, man, the things we have seen with tourist attitudes and behavior.
 As a movement and advocacy, Responsible Tourism is more than having good manners.
 It is about adopting ways of seeing that give the traveler insight and appreciation for local ideas and customs.
 And accepting that we are always "strangers in a strange land." (photo Machu Picchu, Peru)

 A backpack educator is someone who teaches their courses online from far-flung locations.
 Travel is what motivates these educators.
 “He who is not educated first will not be educated while traveling.”
 Since not everyone can travel, the Backpack Educator bridges the gap.
 Educational equality, however, also means that everyone should be able to have the same tools available to be educated.
-Of the other five areas of advocacy outlined here, it is education provided by a global teacher that can help tie these together.
+Of the six areas of advocacy outlined here, it is education provided by a global teacher that can help tie these together.
 That is why most of our courses are made on location, lending them the authenticity of “being there” for the benefit of those who are not. (photo Tonle Sap Lake, Kampong Khleang, Cambodia)

 Engaging in arguments about climate change, land exploitation such as deforestation, and crowded urban centers with those who have not ventured far afield is difficult.
 Many people do not have first hand points of reference.
 You just have to be there sometimes. (photo from Cambodia.
 Sign warns of deforestation and hunting endangered species)